 According to the PMBOK Guide fifth edition, the following strategies are used to manage positive risks:

-In the above strategies, the accept risk response strategies can used to manage positive as well as negative risks.
+In the above strategies, the accept risk response strategies can be used to manage positive as well as negative risks.

-Anyway, let’s discuss them in detail.
+Okay, let’s discuss them in detail.